Easy Breakfast Burrito Bowl

 Absolutely!
 If you prefer a grab and go breakfast burrito, just pile everything into a large tortilla.
 I like to place them in a pan to warm up the sides and crisp it up a bit!

-Easy & Protein Packed Breakfast Burrito Bowls
+Easy Breakfast Burrito Bowl Recipe

 Ingredients